SiLab-Bonn/aidatlu/docs/source/Documentation.rst

 But the DUT can veto new trigger signals at any time by asserting BUSY.
 The following is a checklist for the working of the AIDA mode together with the (SiLab-Bonn) BDAQ board.

     * AIDA Mode BDAQ Firmware.
+Here the external trigger clock is used also internally.
-    * Change Testbench yaml.
+    * Changes in testbench yaml.
         * Change Trigger Mode from 3 to 2.
         * Change Trigger Handshake Wait Cycle from 5 to 1.
     * Use special clock cable configuration.
-      So enabele the clock LEMO output of the TLU and connect the clock output to the BDAQ board.
+      So enable the clock LEMO output of the TLU and connect the clock output to the BDAQ board.
+      Or use special HDMI RJ45 AIDA mode adapter.
-    * Check Cable length to synchronize clock DUT signals.
+    * Check Cable lengths to synchronize clock and trigger signals.
-    * Note when starting triggering, the DUT scan needs to be started before the TLU scan for the RESET to arrive.
+    * Note when starting triggering, the DUT scan needs to be started before the TLU scan for the timestamp RESET to arrive.
-    * For now also the aidamode needs to be enabled in the scan configurations.
+    * For now also the AIDA mode needs to be enabled in the scan configurations.
       This can for now only be found on a special TJ DAQ branch.
       Or in the testbench yaml, depending on the setup there is to enable RESET option.

 If only one BDAQ board is used in AIDA mode there is a chance for two very fast trigger to occur right one after the other.
 If the distance between the triggers is smaller than the distance between the first trigger signal and the BUSY signal.
 Then the tlu sends out two triggers because no handshake is awaited.
-This leads to an eventnumber drift.
+This leads to an event number drift.
 This can be prevented by stretching the trigger input signal by some clock cycles.
 Another important thing is to follow the procedure for starting an AIDA run:

     * configure TLU
-    * start all DUT's, telescopes and timreference planes
+    * start all DUT's, telescopes and time reference plane scans
     * start TLU run

 AIDA Mode with Trigger Number